GuyBanks/TuskBot/README.md

   - **`<account-id>`**:  This is your PSN.
   - **`[platform]`**: This should be `ps`.
   - ***Example***: If your PSN is `jubishop`, you'd register with: `!register jubishop ps`
+  - If your PSN contains spaces, wrap it in quotes: `!register "My Name" ps`

 - **XBox**:
   - **`<account-id>`**:  This is your Gamertag.
   - **`[platform]`**: This should be `xbox`.
   - ***Example***: If your Gamertag is `jubishop`, you'd register with: `!register jubishop xbox`
+  - If your Gamertag contains spaces, wrap it in quotes: `!register "My Name" xbox`

 - **Switch**:  Sorry, Switch is not yet supported.